stoerr/webwatch/doc/searchjobs.md

   - create a temp file `TMPOUT` and trap its removal on EXIT.
   - run `java -jar "$JAR" --searchjobs >"$TMPOUT" 2>&1` and capture the exit code.
   - if the java call fails (exit code non-zero), do not call `sendmailtome.sh` and return that exit code.
-  - if the java call succeeds, pipe `TMPOUT` into `bin/sendmailtome.sh` with an appropriate subject and, on success, move any generated `data/*-seen-new.json` to their stable `*-seen.json` counterpart.
+  - if the java call succeeds, pipe `TMPOUT` into `bin/sendmailtome.sh` with an appropriate subject.

 2) `App` integration